Central Greater Poland dialect

 The Central Greater Poland dialect (gwary środkowowielkopolskie) belongs to the Greater Poland dialect group and is located in the part of Poland.
 It borders the Northern Greater Poland dialect to the north, the Western Greater Poland dialect to the west, the Eastern Greater Poland dialect to the east, the Southern Greater Poland dialect to the south, and the Lesser Polish Sieradz dialect to the southeast.
 The subdialect of these villages is increasingly affected by Standard Polish, as demonstrated by the number of similar features.

 Phonology

 Typical of Greater Polish dialects, voicing of word-final consonants before vowels and liquids is present here.
 Also typical of Greater Polish dialects, mazuration is also not present.

 Vowels

 Final -ej is sometimes realized as -ij/-yj or -i/-y, and -aj as -ej.
-Like many Greater Polish dialects, monothongs were often diphthongized: myjszyj (myszy), however, this is now rare.
+Like many Greater Polish dialects, monophthongs were often diphthongized: myjszyj (myszy), however, this is now rare.
 A few words show a vowel shift of -eł- > -oł-: widołki (widełki), and some words do not see an ablauted e: mietła (miotła).